- This course has passed.

 Wed 29 June- 10:00 am - Fri 1 July- 4:30 pm£440.00

 Explore a range of techniques for manipulating glass in the kiln.
-Over three days you will try out fusing processes such as reactive fusing, iridescent fusing and deep fusing.
+On our 3-day glass kilnworking course you will learn about fusing processes such as reactive fusing, iridescent fusing and deep fusing.
 We will also look at slumping, drop-out moulds, pot melts and open-faced moulds - creating form and texture in cast glass.
-Technical factors such as kiln firing, glass properties and in-depth discussion will be ongoing throughout the course.
-An intensive course of kiln activity, which will provide participants with a thorough grounding in kiln basics as well as more advanced techniques.
+Technical instruction on things such as kiln firing schedules and glass properties will be covered and in-depth discussion will be ongoing throughout the course.
+An intensive course of kiln activity, offering a thorough grounding in kiln basics as well as some more advanced techniques.

 Course Tutors - Helga Watkins Baker & Joanna Watson